SAP/accessibility-design-tools/README.md

 Documentation of the Accessibility Design Tools Figma library will be located in experience.sap.com.

+## Plugin useage

+Each of the plugins contain a quick reference (Info "i") how to use them on existing Figma stencils within Application UI Design.

 ## Requirements and Setup

 The plugin sources are located in the *ACCAssets* folder of this repository.
 They have to be installed in a typical project structure for Figma Plugin development with an IDE like VS Code.